Komil Allamjonov: Entrepreneurship

-Milliy TV(2016): A national television channel launched after President Islam Karimov's death, focusing on entertainment and Uzbek culture.
+In 2016, he founded Milliy TV, a national television channel launched in the wake of President Islam Karimov's death, focusing on entertainment and Uzbek culture.
 It reintroduced previously banned artists like Obid Asomov and Yulduz Usmonova.
 In 2017, it broadcast President Mirziyoyev's South Korea visit live, a first for an Uzbek presidential trip.
 That year, Milliy TV hosted the O‘zbegim festival, where a 7,360-kilogram pilaf earned a Guinness World Record.
 Milliy TV broadcasts nationwide with 70% of its airtime in the Uzbek language.
-As of February 2025, the channel's YouTube channel has garnered approximately five million subscribers, while its Instagram page has amassed a following of 1.1 million subscribers.

-Driving Examination Center (2022): Tashkent's authorized center for driving license exams, emphasizing safety through rigorous testing.
+In 2022, he founded Driving Examination Center, Tashkent's authorized center for driving license exams.
 Applicants are required to undergo a two-step examination process, comprising a theory test and an independent driving practice.
-Komil Allamjonov has consistently advocated for addressing fatalities resulting from car accidents through the provision of comprehensive education and stringent examination protocols.
+Allamjonov has advocated for addressing fatalities resulting from car accidents through the provision of comprehensive education and stringent examination protocols.

-Views on media and freedom of expression
+Views

 Allamjonov has advocated for media freedom, opposing website bans and promoting government-media dialogue based on the rule of law.
 As AIMC Director, he lifted restrictions on YouTube and Twitter.
 At present, he remains a key figure in the advancement of free speech in Central Asia.

-Government positions and media reforms
+Government positions

 On December 1, 2017, Allamjonov was appointed Press Secretary to President Shavkat Mirziyoyev.
 He facilitated accreditation for foreign news outlets like the BBC and Voice of America, enhancing media access.
 In November 2018, he became Director of the AIMC, collaborating with Saida Mirziyoyeva, the president's daughter, to liberalize Uzbekistan's media sector.
 Achievements included unblocking foreign websites, simplifying media registration, and establishing press services in state entities.
 Uzbekistan's ranking in the Reporters Without Borders Press Freedom Index rose 13 points to 156th by 2020 during his tenure.

 In January 2020, Allamjonov chaired the Public Foundation for Support and Development of National Mass Media, focusing on journalist training and international partnerships.
 He returned to government in July 2022 as Deputy Head of the Presidential Administration, later heading the Department of Information Policy from August 2023 until September 2024.